- Karen Weber

 the blood of sacrifice in their names.

-Now I sometimes wake at night
+Sometimes I wake at night

 and sense around me ghosts